 The Recreation Department completed final examinations of all Elementary School children this past week.
 Each child was given a very thorough examination of his feet, posture and flexibility.
-The Recreation Department will go through each
+The Recreation Department will go through each and ask to see one of the directors.

 The Recreation Department will go through each examination record, and pick out those with defects which need immediate correction.
-They will conduct a special corrective class for these people, which will me et each school day from 2:30 until 3:15 P.M.
+They will conduct a special corrective class for these people, which will meet each school day from 2:30 until 3:15 P.M.
 These students will do exercises, rest and play games, which will relieve the strained parts, strengthen and build muscles.

 Records for each child will be kept.
 He will be given other posture examinations later on in the year and the results compared.
-The Recreation Department will be glad to show parents their child's examination and talk over his posture with them, if they present themselves at the office in the school, and ask to see one of the directors.
+The Recreation Department will be glad to show parents their child's examination and talk over his posture with them, if they present themselves at the office in the school,